About this site

 3.4.
 XSLT, XHTML, HTML

 I write my source documents in XHTML 1.0.
 My source documents are pages without the layout additions like header and footer, and without generated data such as chapter numbers.
 Layout data and generated data is added by an XSL transformation.
 The transformation sheet adds the commonly repeating data such as the menu or generates data such as a list of references for articles which require them.
 The generated pages are in HTML 4.01.
-The reason I use HTML as opposed to XHTML is because XHTML has not been adopted very well.
-For one, Internet Explorer doesn't understand when you serve it as an XML document, like you should.
+The reason I use HTML as opposed to XHTML is because XHTML had not been adopted very well when I started the site (I'm not actually sure how well it would work today).
+For one, (old versions of?)
+Internet Explorer doesn't understand it when you serve it as an XML document, like you should.
 Not that I care too much about people not being able to view my site properly with Internet Explorer, but them not seeing anything is a little bit too extreme for me.

 XSLT is relatively new to me, and thanks goes out to my buddy Bigsmoke for helping me out with it.